chenxiaoyu523/CaNet/README.md

-# CaNet
+# CaNet_OL
-Codes for paper "CANet: Class-Agnostic Segmentation Networks with Iterative Refinement and Attentive Few-Shot Learning".
+CaNet_OL is based on codes for paper "CANet: Class-Agnostic Segmentation Networks with Iterative Refinement and Attentive Few-Shot Learning".[CaNet](https://github.com/icoz69/CaNet)
-Source codes will be released during the conference.

-Training and data preparation scripts are coming soon.
+The codes is work in progress